Teachers & Practitioners

-Emma subs for classses when she is visiting her home town of Blue Hill.
+Emma subs for classes when she is visiting her hometown of Blue Hill.
 Here is a little note from Emma:

 “My name is Emma Brown.
 I began practicing yoga in 2005 with Sally Clinton and David Walker, and it’s such a pleasure to now be substituting at their studios.
 I cultivated a regular personal yoga practice in 2007 when I was traveling in New Zealand.
 I spent eight months there working on organic farms, and practicing yoga regularly was an insightful and rewarding addition to my lifestyle.

 I moved to Thailand in 2009 where I taught English to children for three years.
 I led weekly yoga classes for my friends who ranged in ability from beginners to regular yoga practitioners.
 I decided to further my understanding and training, so in 2012 I went to India to do a yoga teacher training course.
 I learned more than I could have imagined, not only about yoga asanas and pranayama but also about yoga philosophy and living a yogic lifestyle.